korpsvart/TabMaker/readme.md

 - type (e.g. Major (M), Minor (m), Major seventh (maj7), Minor seventh (m7), Dominant seventh (7), ...).

 Chords can be added by clicking the "Plus" button and removed using the small crosses in the top right corners.
-Additionally, each chord "card" can be dragged and dropped in order to reorder the way they appear in the sequence.
+Additionally, each slot can be dragged and dropped to change the order of the sequence.

 The "Options" button opens a pop-up menu that contains some toggle buttons for controlling the generation mechanism.
 The customizable options are:
 - "Chords difficulty": it controls the technical complexity of the generated voicing sequence.
 In "Easy mode", adjacent fingers must be on the same or adjacent frets and the total stretch can't cover more than 4 frets.
 "Hard mode" allows for one fret stretch between two consecutive fingers (except for middle and ring finger), bringing the maximum total stretch to 5 frets;